AllenDowney/ThinkDataStructures/search-engine/day02/README.md

 * `WikiSearch minus(WikiSearch that)`
 * `List<Entry<String, Integer>> sort()`

-#### Optional Code
+#### Extension

-If you find the exercise above easy, feel free to explore further and enhance your search engine using the suggestions in **Chapter 22.9**.
+To explore further and enhance your search engine, choose one of the suggested extensions in **Chapter 22.9** to implement as well.

 ### (Optional) Reading